Managed Care Definitions

 PCHP: Parkland Community Health Plan

-PLAN: A benefit, like Medicaid, which provides and pays for your health-care services.
+PLAN: A benefit, like Medicaid, that provides and pays for your healthcare services.

 PRACTITIONER: A person with a licensed or certified specialty who provides medical or behavioral healthcare services.